dwuwuwu/GMD/GameDocument.md

 Complete levels by reaching the end goal.

 Game Progression
 Players progress through a series of increasingly difficult levels.
-Each level introduces new obstacles and mechanics, requiring players to master precise timing and quick reflexes.

 Mechanics